Our Mission of Hope

 Forty years ago, Mr. Huntsman began a small entrepreneurial plastics packaging business.
-Originally known for pioneering innovations in packaging and, later, for rapid and integrated growth in petrochemicals, its operating companies today manufacture chemical products used in a wide range of industries, with more than 11,000 employees and multiple locations worldwide.
-The Company’s annual revenues exceed $10 billion.
+Originally known for pioneering innovations in packaging and, later, for rapid and integrated growth in petrochemicals, its operating companies today manufacture chemical products used in a wide range of industries, with more than 12,000 employees and multiple locations worldwide.
+The Company’s 2012 annual revenues exceeded $11 billion.

 Mr. Huntsman earned his under-graduate degree at The Wharton School of Business at the University of Pennsylvania, and subsequently earned an MBA from the University of Southern California.
 He has been awarded thirteen honorary doctorate degrees.

 Mr. Huntsman was a U.S. Naval Gunnery Officer.
 He served under President Richard M. Nixon as Special Assistant to the President and as White House Staff Secretary.

 Jon Huntsman, characterized by Elite Traveler magazine as a "folksy patriarch" and "a cross between Mark Twain and Warren Buffet," authored a book on corporate ethics entitled, Winners Never Cheat: Everyday Values We Learned as Children (But May Have Forgotten).
 The second edition is entitled Winners Never Cheat: Even in Difficult Times and made the Wall Street Journal’s best sellers list.
 His autobiography, Barefoot to Billionaire: Reflections on a Life’s Work and a Promise to Cure Cancer, was released in October 2014 to wide acclaim.